RehanSaeed/rehansaeed.github.io/content/posts/2018/the-dotnet-watch-tool-revisited/index.md

 # .NET Boxed Templates

-I've updated the [.NET Boxed](https://github.com/Dotnet-Boxed/Templates) family of project templates with this feature built in.
+I have updated the [.NET Boxed](https://github.com/Dotnet-Boxed/Templates) family of project templates with this feature built in.
 Happy coding!